makeworld-the-better-one/fmrl/spec.md

 Clients MUST support HTTP and HTTPS, supporting at least TLS 1.2.
 Servers SHOULD only serve HTTPS, but serving unsecure HTTP is allowed.

-Clients SHOULD try HTTPS first, then HTTP if it fails to prevent downgrade attacks.
+Clients SHOULD try HTTPS first, then HTTP if it fails, to prevent downgrade attacks.

 Servers MUST support all the GET API calls listed below.